 Students will have the opportunity to participate actively in the specialty clinics of the Division of Reproductive Endocrinology and Infertility.
 Students will evaluate new patients and formulate management plans for clinical problems including both female and male infertility and various endocrinopathies.
 Students will observe assisted reproduction including IVF and assist in the management of surgically treated patients.
 All students will be expected to participate in section conferences and give a presentation on some aspect of reproductive endocrinology.

 Student will increase ability to evaluate and treat patients/couples complaining of either infertility or manifestations of various reproductive endocrinopathies.

-Students assigned to this clerkship report at 1 p.m. on the first day to 675 N. St. Clair St., 14-200, Chicago, IL 60611, and visiting students will come after reporting to the Student Affairs Office at 9 a.m. (see Section IV of your application form).
+Students assigned to this clerkship report at 8 a.m. on the first day to 259 E. Erie Street (Lavin Pavilion) Suite 2400, Chicago, IL 60611.
+Visiting students will come after reporting to the Student Affairs Office at 9 a.m. (see Section IV of your application form).

-Four or eight weeks.
-One or two credits.
+Four weeks.
+One credit.
 One student.
-PWH.
+PWH and Lavin.

 1443-42 Gynecologic Oncology